-Resource consents may be required under the Resource Management Act 1991 when taking, using, damming and diverting water is anticipated.
+Before commencing work on the construction of a dam, a landowner must consider whether a resource consent is required.
+A consent may be required under the Resource Management Act 1991 where taking, using, damming, and diverting water is anticipated.

 Works associated with dam construction may also trigger the requirement for a resource consent, for example carrying out earthworks.